chin-rcip/cidoc_crm_fr/docs/ressources/method.md

 This is equivalent to the “data” content of the CIDOC CRM, but excludes the bibliographic references.

 In order to maintain consistency of content, no updates will be made to current versions during the initial translation.
-Once all the content has been translated, the Working Group’s objective will be to maintain an up-to-date French version by comparing the relevant English versions and revising the related content.
+Once all the content has been translated, the group’s objective will be to maintain an up-to-date French version by comparing the relevant English versions and revising the related content.

 ## Translation methodology